 A. In Florida, property is divided by the equitable distribution principle.
-This means that separate property is kept separate, while marital (jointly held) property is divided equitably.
+Non-marital property is not subject to equitable distribution.
+But marital property is divided equitably.

 A. Under Florida law, a domestic violence victim or someone in imminent danger of becoming a victim may apply for an injunction to restrain the abuser from committing acts of domestic violence, such as assault and aggravated assault, battery, sexual assault and battery, stalking, kidnapping, or other criminal acts that result in physical injury or death.